 Giufà's mother once bought a large stock of flax and said to him: "Giufà, you can surely spin a little so as to be doing something."
-Giufà took a skein from time to time, and instead of spinning it put it in the fire and burned it.
+Giufà took a skein from time to time, but instead of spinning it put it in the fire and burned it.
 Then his mother became angry.

 Giufà then took a bundle of twigs and wound it with flax like a distaff; then he took a broom for a spindle and sat himself on the roof and began to spin.
 While he was sitting there three fairies came by and said: "Just see how nicely Giufà is sitting there and spinning.
 Shall we not give him something?"